AbduazizZiyodov/gustav/README.md

-# Gustav
+# Gustav [^1]

 [![CI](https://github.com/AbduazizZiyodov/gustav/actions/workflows/ci.yml/badge.svg)](https://github.com/AbduazizZiyodov/gustav/actions/workflows/ci.yml) [![codecov](https://codecov.io/github/AbduazizZiyodov/gustav/graph/badge.svg?token=LMJJLRK4OF)](https://codecov.io/github/AbduazizZiyodov/gustav)

-> NOTE: readme is written by hand, not LLM generated "crap".
-I would appreciate if you read it.
-Thanks.
+<p align="center"><i>Too heavy for its own good.</i></p>

 ## About

-Interpreter implemented in pure(modern btw) python for [learning](https://craftinginterpreters.com) purposes.
-I intend to implement features shown in "challenges" & I also have mine too.

-Coming to implementation details, its a tree-walk interpreter with custom scanner, recursive decent parser (LL) & resolver for semantic analysis.
+Tree-Walk Interpreter implemented in pure(_modern btw_) CPython for experimenting/learning purposes.
+Based on amazing book [Crafting Interpreters](https://craftinginterpreters.com) by _Bob Nystrom_ (its cpython implementation of _Lox_).

+Interpreter consists of basic components as mentioned in the book: `Scanner => Parser => Resolver => Interpreter`.

+Manual/hand-written basic single-pass scanner(a.k.a lexer).
+Then we have classic top-down, recursive descent parser (`LL(1)` btw).
+Resolver is used for semantic analysis which "mostly" performs lexical scope resolution before interpretation.
+So there is no type checking, hoisting or any other fancy features, just lexical scope analyzer.
+Then, we can see tree-walk interpreter which wires all these components, uses visitor pattern and evaluates AST nodes directly.

+## Future Work

+Implementing "Bytecode Virtual Machine" variation in separate branch.

 ## Grammar

+Grammar definitions are written using [Wirth Syntax Notation](https://en.wikipedia.org/wiki/Wirth_syntax_notation) instead of the more common `BNF`/`EBNF`.
+For this project, Wirth notation has no significant drawbacks and is fully compatible with the syntax diagram tool that I saw.

-> [!TIP]
+> **TIP**
-> Its written in [Wirth Syntax Notation](https://en.wikipedia.org/wiki/Wirth_syntax_notation) instead of standard `EBNF`.
-> Understandable notation, also you can paste it directly into [this website](https://matthijsgroen.github.io/ebnf2railroad/try-yourself.html) to explore it interactively.
+> You can paste the grammar into [this site](https://matthijsgroen.github.io/ebnf2railroad/try-yourself.html) to view and explore it as interactive syntax diagrams.

 <details>
 <summary>See grammar</summary>